jimjonesbr/oai_fdw/README.md

 | `identifier` | `=`                          |
 | `metadataprefix`       | `=`                          |
 |              |                              |
+* **Response Compression**: Response compression from OAI-PMH servers is currently not supported.

 Note that all operators supported in PostgreSQL can be used to filter result sets, but only the supported operators listed above will be used in the OAI-PMH requests.
 In other words, non supported filters will be performed **locally** in the client.